 Fortunately for those worried over possible breaches of their online privacy, there are quite a few safe and free to use virtual private networks (VPN) out there.
 However, because any non-secure VPN might themselves harbor malicious agenda or be vulnerable to outside interference, it’s important to be watchful while choosing a VPN for your online activities.

 To help you with the cause, we have listed below four of the best VPNs out there today that is trusted widely by millions of internet users across the globe.
+If you need robust privacy, it is better to go for a paid VPN.
+For instance, ExpressVPN is the best VPN for Kodi and torrenting users who prefer fast speeds as well as 100% privacy.

 Hide.me is a Malaysian VPN that has over the years grown tremendously in popularity.
 Even those using the free plan can have excellent connection speed in addition to a highly secure connection powered by OpenVPN encryption.